West Virginia Overview of the State’s Small Water Systems

 - Operational Optimization

-Continuing education credits/hours are awarded upon completion of this one-day training event.
+Continuing education credits/hours are awarded upon completion of this training event.

-Individual utility/community training events cover the WIB material with all utility staff and local decision-makers for that specific utility, working together as a team.
+As the second step, individual utility/community training events cover the WIB material with all utility staff and local decision-makers for that specific utility, working together as a team.
+ACTAT works with the local team to:

-Trainings are catered to meet the specific needs of the individual utilities.
-Example training programs have offered ½ day WIB training and ½ day training of their choice (hydraulic modeling, water loss, etc.) Prior team trainings have been held in the following locations:
+ACTAT’s second step to sustainable management is one-on-one training catered to meet the specific needs of the individual utility.
+Example training programs have offered ½ day WIB training and ½ day training of their choice (e.g., system mapping and hydraulic modeling, water loss, asset management).

 Assistance to Small Systems

-After a utility has completed a Team Training, technical assistance to the utility may be offered, free of charge, as needed and as practicable.
+As the third step, once a utility/community has completed a Phase 2 – Team Training, assistance to the utility is available, free of charge, as needed and as practicable, to implement their Action Plan.